‘Nuns’ On The Run After Habit-Wearing Bank Robbers Botch Heist

 It’s still not clear whether the pair were actually nuns, or whether they just wore the attire to disguise themselves for the raid.

-The FBI has described both women as Hispanic and being between 5 feet to 5 feet, 2 inches tall.
+The FBI has described both women as Hispanic and being between 5 feet and 5 feet, 2 inches tall.
 Anyone with information should call police on 215-418-4000.